MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/get-started-with-applocker.md

 - Some computers in your organization are shared by people who have different software usage needs, and you need to protect specific applications.
 - In addition to other measures, you need to control the access to sensitive data through application usage.

-applocker can help you protect the digital assets within your organization, reduce the threat of malicious software being introduced into your environment, and improve the management of application control and the maintenance of application control policies.
+AppLocker can help you protect the digital assets within your organization, reduce the threat of malicious software being introduced into your environment, and improve the management of application control and the maintenance of application control policies.

 ##Versions, interoperability, and differences in functionality

 ###Supported versions and interoperability considerations
-applocker policies can only be configured on and applied to computers that are running the support versions and editions Windows operating system.
-For more information see Requirements to Use applocker.
+AppLocker policies can only be configured on and applied to computers that are running the support versions and editions Windows operating system.
+For more information see Requirements to Use AppLocker.
 ###Differences in functionality between versions
-The following table lists the differences by operating system version for each of the major features in or functions of applocker:
+The following table lists the differences by operating system version for each of the major features in or functions of AppLocker:
-The following table lists the differences by operating system version for each of the major features in or functions of applocker:
+The following table lists the differences by operating system version for each of the major features in or functions of AppLocker:

 ##System requirements

-applocker policies can only be configured on and applied to computers that are running on the supported versions and editions of the Windows operating system.
-Group Policy is required to distribute Group Policy Objects that contain applocker policies.
-For more information, see [Requirements to Use applocker](requirements-to-use-applocker.md).
+AppLocker policies can only be configured on and applied to computers that are running on the supported versions and editions of the Windows operating system.
+Group Policy is required to distribute Group Policy Objects that contain AppLocker policies.
+For more information, see [Requirements to Use AppLocker](requirements-to-use-applocker.md).

-applocker rules can be created on domain controllers.
+AppLocker rules can be created on domain controllers.

-##Installing applocker
+##Installing AppLocker

-applocker is included with enterprise-level editions of Windows.
-You can author applocker rules for a single computer or for a group of computers.
+AppLocker is included with enterprise-level editions of Windows.
+You can author AppLocker rules for a single computer or for a group of computers.
 For a single computer, you can author the rules by using the Local Security Policy editor (secpol.msc).
 For a group of computers, you can author the rules within a Group Policy Object by using the Group Policy Management Console (GPMC).

 The GPMC is available in client computers running Windows only by installing the Remote Server Administration Tools.
 On computer running Windows Server, you must install the Group Policy Management feature. |

-##Using applocker on Server Core
+##Using AppLocker on Server Core

-Running applocker on Server Core installations is not supported.
+Running AppLocker on Server Core installations is not supported.

 ##Virtualization considerations

-You can administer applocker policies by using a virtualized instance of Windows provided it meets all the system requirements listed previously.
+You can administer AppLocker policies by using a virtualized instance of Windows provided it meets all the system requirements listed previously.
 You can also run Group Policy in a virtualized instance.
 However, you do risk losing the policies that you created and maintain if the virtualized instance is removed or fails.

 ##Security considerations